GhostFire90/AegisEngine/README.md

 ## Usage

-Aegis is a C++ only library that uses [GLM](https://github.com/g-truc/glm) for its mathematical types so it is recommended to include those in your projects as well.
+Aegis is a C++ only library that uses [GLM](https://github.com/g-truc/glm) for its mathematical types so it is required to include those in your projects as well.

 ### Getting a window displayed
 First things first, we should at least get the window running.